IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 IronPDF provides 24/5 professional engineer support, extensive documentation, tutorials, and API references.
 Support includes email, phone, and screen-sharing options depending on license tier.
 Puppeteer Sharp relies on community support through GitHub and Stack Overflow.

-How do I handle dynamic content and AJAX-loaded elements?
+How do I handle dynamic content and AJAX-loaded elements in PDFs?

 IronPDF handles dynamic content through render delays and JavaScript execution settings.
 You can set a RenderDelay or use the WaitFor class for precise timing.
 Puppeteer Sharp provides wait conditions, navigation options, and direct JavaScript execution for complex dynamic content scenarios.